jpmelos/fdintercept/README.md

 - `stdout.log`: Contains all standard output from the program.
 - `stderr.log`: Contains all error output from the program.

+## Configuration

+fdintercept accepts configuration via CLI arguments, environment variables, and a configuration file.
+Precedence follows that order.

-## CLI arguments
+### CLI arguments

+These have the highest priority.
+If any setting is defined as a CLI argument, it won't be overridden by environment variables or a configuration file.

 fdintercept accepts the following CLI arguments:

 - `--conf`: Path to a configuration file.
-This has the highest precedence over all other configuration sources.
 If relative, this is relative to the current working directory.
 - `--stdin-log`: Filename of the log file that will record stdin traffic.
 If relative, this is relative to the current working directory.
 Default:
   `stdin.log`.